nvim-telekasten/telekasten.nvim/BACKLOG.md

       display it via vimg from telescope_media_files or sth similar
     - these buffers / this buffer should keep its size even when resizing other splits (like the calendar)
-- [ ] really good support for special links: inserting, yanking, ...
+- [ ] really good support for special links: inserting, yanking, ... (links to headings / paras)
+- [ ] extmarks or sth to jump from link to link within a note
 - [ ] lsp support, lsp completion of everything: notes, headings, paragraphs, tags, ...

 - [ ] yt video